 As you can see, you would have to be an expert on a half-dozen fields just to answer a few of the objections that could be raised against your argument.
 The debate would quickly turn into a stalemate, as do all arguments for liberty based on economic efficiency.

 The second reason that this approach fails is that people will never accept the risk of wrenching social change for the sake of theoretical economic benefits somewhere down the road.
-Liberty advocates must always remember that they are playing with fire whenever they talk about a fundamental reorganization of society.
-Most such ‘reorganizations’ result in far worse conditions for the average citizen.
+Liberty advocates must always remember that they are playing with fire whenever they talk about a fundamental reorganisation of society.
+Most such ‘reorganisations’ result in far worse conditions for the average citizen.
 People are generally terrified of fundamental change – and for good reason.
 A possible increase in economic efficiency will never motivate them to put their entire way of life at terrible risk.

 The third reason why the efficiency argument can never win is that people don’t really care about economic efficiency very much.
 Two quick examples.
 The first is parenthood.
 How could one argue that having children is economically efficient?
 They are expensive, exhausting and time-consuming – and few of the benefits of having children can be measured by economic statistics.
 This is an example of what generally motivates people.
 Not economic efficiency, but something else.